mjwbenton/octio/README.md

 - Gas consumption, with a source of `DIRECT` is stored in _litres_ (i.e. _0.001 cubic meters_)
 - Gas consumption, with a source of `MINI` is stored in _Watt hours_

-Everything vended from the GraphQL API is consistently in kWh.
+Energy vended from the GraphQL API is consistently in kWh.
+Emissions vended from the GraphQL API is consistently kgCo2e.

 ### Single-use queries